Punta del Este, Uruguay - Things to Do in Punta del Este

 Beach hopping between Playa Mansa and Playa Brava

-Booking Tip: Beach access is free, but consider renting umbrellas and chairs from beach clubs for $15-25 per day.
-Visit early morning or late afternoon for the best light and fewer crowds.
-Peak season (December-February) requires arriving early to secure good spots.
+Booking Tip: Beach access is free, but premium beach clubs charge $20-40 per day for loungers and umbrellas.
+Visit early morning or late afternoon for the best photos and fewer crowds.
+Playa Brava is better for surfing (December-March), while Playa Mansa is ideal for swimming year-round.

 Getting There